 Irene identifies the feat of earning a master’s degree in nursing at age 59 as one of her greasiest accomplishments.
 Shas been a nurse for several years and has broadened her horizon by working as a nurse in other countries.
 She lived and worked in Saudi Arabia on two different occasions for a total of ten years.
 She is currently helping to build another generation of nurses as an instructor at Galen University in Saint Petersburg, Florida.

-As a past president, and Acting Director of Program Development of Tampa AAUW, Irene has an opportunity to see the organization up close.
+As a past president, and Director of Programs of Tampa AAUW, Irene has an opportunity to see the organization up close.
 She has a clear vision of what she would like for Tampa AAUW.
 She said she would like to see Tampa grow a larger membership and continue its legacy by becoming more widely known in the local community.
 In support of her wishes, she works tirelessly to recruit and mentor new members.
-As the in-coming Director of Program Development for 2017-2019, she is already planning programming to attract and retain membership.

 Additionally, Ms Bembry is involved with Transcultural Nursing Association which focuses on the care well-being, and social justice needs of patients from other countries, including housing, or issues with incarceration and homelessness.
 Ms. Bembry is divorced and has one adult daughter who shares her mother’s passion for getting to know and live in cultures abroad.
 Her daughter lives and teaches in Northern Iraq.
 Her hobbies are traveling, horseback riding, and hiking.
 She says she has five dream trips on her “bucket list”- Machu Picchu, Australia, New Guinea, Brazil, and areas around the Amazon River.

 Long Time “Go to “Member: Sherry Foecking